Tiisetso/tiisetso.github.io/about.md

 My name is Tiisetso Daniel Murray and this is my blog.

-I'm a South African living in Milan, Italy studying a double masters degree in industrial engineering.
-I've lived in Beijing, China for two years where I started my degree and attended Mandarin language classes in addition to travelling all over China.
+I'm a South African living in Milan studying a double masters degree in industrial engineering.
+I've lived in Beijing for two years where I started my degree and attended Mandarin language classes in addition to travelling all over China.

 I moved to Italy to complete a triangle and experience a first world country and European culture.
 China where the world is manufactured and Italy where design is everything.
 The delicious foods I keep finding may also play a bigger role that I'll ever let on.